richardsonlima/richardsonlima.github.io/_posts/2022-10-29-singularities-and-blackholes.markdown

 From Einstein’s equations to Kip Thorne’s simulations, from *Interstellar*’s Gargantua to *Dark*’s time loops, we see the same truth: black holes are mirrors of our imagination as much as they are realities of the cosmos.

-They remind us that the universe still guards its deepest secrets—and that perhaps, at the boundary of physics and storytelling, we are already peering into the abyss.
+They remind us that the universe still guards its deepest secrets and that perhaps, at the boundary of physics and storytelling, we are already peering into the abyss.

 ---